 If your website doesn’t explicitly state the legal terms found in these documents, and your intellectual property gets misused or stolen, there’s not much you can do.
 You never stated that there would be repercussions to stealing your business information.
 In the eyes of the law, you’re at fault, and the thief will likely get away unscathed.

-The solution?
-Grab these privacy policy and terms and conditions templates to customize and post on your website.
+SO if you want to have that kind of power (it feels pretty good tbh), grab these privacy policy and terms and conditions templates to customize and post on your website.

 Compared to paying for legal fees (and probably losing the battle), the templates are so worth the investment.

-As a website copywriter passionate about all things digital business, I want your brand’s virtual home— and intellectual property—to be protected and used for their intended purpose: to make you money!
+As a website copywriter passionate about all things digital business, I want your brand’s virtual home—and intellectual property—to be protected and used for their intended purpose: to make you money!

 I hope you found this post helpful (and that you’re on your way to legally protect your business)!

 Make sure you’re subscribed to my email list to be notified when more posts like this go live!
-And speaking of posts like this—if I’ve now got you thinking about the safety of your business, check out my Expert Interview with my attorney, Chandler J. Esq., all about how to legally protect your brand.

-love this post?
+love this post? share it!

 Through what I like to call sales-focused storytelling, I'll help you find your brand's voice, perfectly position your offerings, develop your target market, and write copy that resonates with your ideal audience.
 And I'll do it all while keeping your personality at the forefront of every draft, to ensure that each word aligns with your true self.